KnugiHK/rtmplite3/README.md

 See [contributors](/people.png).

 # Upgrade from the original repo
 This repo aims to upgrade the original repo from Python 2 to Python 3, as well as integrate into my [self-host video streaming project](https://github.com/KnugiHK/video-streaming).
-Therefore, only rtmp.py will be modified in this repo.
+Therefore, only rtmp.py and its dependencies will be modified in this repo.

+## Why am I doing this
+I am working on a [self-host video streaming](https://github.com/KnugiHK/video-streaming) project with Python 3 and Flask, hence, I need a Python 3 RTMP server.
+However, most of the Python RTMP solution do not match what I need (developed using Python 2, no longer maintained etc.), so, I decided to transit a Python 2 solution to Python 3.

 # Branches
 This repo has three branches including master, dev and svs (self-host streaming).